marked-gil/guess-that-word/README.md

 [Back to Table of Contents](#table-of-contents)

 ## ACKNOWLEDGMENT
-* Ms Daisy McGirr, my Code Institute mentor, of her guidance and valuable suggestions in this project.
+* Ms Daisy McGirr, my Code Institute mentor, for her guidance and valuable suggestions in this project.
-* My wife, Kyle, for the full support especially as I burn the midnight oil.
+* My wife, Kyle, for the full support, especially as I burn the midnight oil on numerous occasions to finish this project.